 In Texas, you must have a medical license to practice medicine as a physician.
 Losing your license through a disciplinary proceeding can irreparably harm your reputation, career, and livelihood.
-If you are in danger of having your medical license revoked, our experienced medical defense attorney, Walt Taylor, is here to help you fight to protect your professional license.
+If you are in danger of having your medical license revoked, our experienced attorney, Walt Taylor, is here to help you fight to protect your professional license.

 Common Reasons Your Medical License Could Be Revoked